-Field placement setting emphasizing practical application of counseling skills and theories for advanced students in the counseling program.
-Grading system for this course is P/NC.
-Prerequisite: ED619, ED620, ED621, ED622, ED623, ED624, ED625, PY420G, and consent of advisor.
+The practice of counseling in a closely supervised clinical setting for a total of 100 hours, at least 40 of which are direct client contact hours as approved by instructor.
+Emphasizes is on the practical application of counseling skills and theories for advanced students in the counseling program.
+Grading system: P/NC.
+Prerequisite: ED619, ED620, ED621, ED622, ED623, ED624, ED625, ED677, and consent of advisor.